TIU11/rails-application-template/README.md

 # Todo

-* Add the `demo` environment to secrets.yml and database.yml
 * Automate more of the setup/deploy to dev.tiu11.org with [Capistrano 3](http://www.capistranorb.com/2013/06/01/release-announcement.html)
   - create `deploy:setup` for initial setup (see "Initial Deploy" instructions) and run it automatically
 * Consider adding some of these: https://intercityup.com/blog/useful-capistrano-plugins.html?utm_source=rubyweekly&utm_medium=email